interactive-matter/aJson/README.md

 That child has type String, name "type", value "rect", and a sibling:
 Sibling has type Number, name "width", value 1920, and a sibling:
 Sibling has type Number, name "height", value 1080, and a sibling:
-Sibling hs type False, name "interlace", and a sibling:
+Sibling has type Boolean, name "interlace", and a sibling:
 Sibling has type Number, name "frame rate", value 24

 If you want to create an array it works nearly the same way: